kurokobo/psdify/Docs/docs/cmdlets/Export-DifyApp.md

 Export-DifyApp -App $AppsToBeExported
 ```

-Export app (use result from Get-DifyApp).
+Export apps by using result from Get-DifyApp.

 ### Example 3